kluctl/www-kluctl.io/content/en/docs/kluctl/deployments/annotations/all-resources.md

 ### kluctl.io/force-managed
-If set to "true", Kluctl will always treat the annotated resource as being managed by Kluctl, meaning that it will consider it for deletion and pruning even if a foreign field manager resets/removes the Kluctl field manager.
+If set to "true", Kluctl will always treat the annotated resource as being managed by Kluctl, meaning that it will consider it for deletion and pruning even if a foreign field manager resets/removes the Kluctl field manager or if foreign controllers add `ownerReferences` even though they do not really own the resources.

 ## Control diff behavior